SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>Scope</h3>

-the scope of a name binding is the part of a program where the name binding is valid.
+the scope of a name binding is the part of a program where the name binding is valid. for something to have x-scope is to only have the name binding be valid within x. a variable with x-scope is often called an x-variable

 <h4>Lexical & dynamic</h4>